 - Reduced insurance costs and liability

-- Immediate first aid save lives, reduces severity of injuries and promotes speedy recovery
+- Immediate first aid save lives, reduce the severity of injuries and promotes speedy recovery

 - Provide employees with the knowledge and ability to take charge and react at an emergency scene